rddefauw/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide-terraform.md

     export USE_S3="true"
     # true/false flag to configure and deploy with EFS
     export USE_EFS="true"
+    # true/false flag to configure and deploy with FSx
+    export USE_FSX="true"
     # true/false flag to configure and deploy with Velero
     export USE_VELERO="true"
     ```